armory/docs/content/en/docs/armory-admin/Secrets/secrets-s3.md

 ## Authorization
 Since you're storing sensitive information, make sure to protect the bucket by restricting access and [enabling encryption](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/default-bucket-encryption.html).

-Remember to run the Operator (or Halyard's daemon) and Spinnaker services with IAM roles that allow them to read that content.
+Remember to run the Operator (or Halyard's daemon) and Spinnaker services with IAM roles that allow them to read the keys stored in the AWS S3 Bucket.

 ## Storing secrets
 ### Storing credentials